lphilippo/laravel-castable-form-request/README.md

 [![Latest Stable Version](https://poser.pugx.org/lphilippo/laravel-castable-form-request/v/stable.svg)](https://packagist.org/packages/lphilippo/laravel-castable-form-request)
 [![License](https://poser.pugx.org/lphilippo/laravel-castable-form-request/license.svg)](https://github.com/lphilippo/laravel-castable-form-request)

 First of all, you can now use Laravel-like form-requests within Lumen.
-Additionally you can extend your FormRequests with default values and casting, to have full control over the data that enters your application.
+Additionally you can extend your FormRequests with default values and (nested!) casting, to have full control over the data that enters your application.
+It's important to note that also for nested array, validation rules are required for each property, as otherwise the property will be omitted from the sanitised result.

 The `defaults()` are combined with the data source of the request prior to validation, whereas the `casts()` are being applied once validation is succesfull.
 By enforcing this order, the casts can be used to control in which type the data is provided to the application, regardless of the validation of the user data.
 This is especially usefull for working with `Carbon` dates internally.